Germani cisrhenani: Name and terminology

 It is possible that these original Germani on the Lower Rhine were, in modern terminology, Celtic-language speaking, and not Germanic language-speaking.
-The name Germani in antiquity cannot be assumed to imply linguistic unity, let alone the use of Germanic languages according to the modern definition (Indo-European languages which underwent the first Germanic soundshift).
+The name Germani in antiquity cannot be assumed to imply linguistic unity, let alone the use of Germanic languages according to the modern definition (Indo-European languages that underwent the First Germanic Sound Shift).

 The name Germani itself is assumed to be Celtic (Gaulish) in origin, and even the tribal names from east of the Lower Rhine seem to be Celtic as well, such as the Usipetes and Tencteri.
 The later name of the Tungri, on the other hand, has been interpreted as being genuinely Germanic.
 Jacob Grimm even suggested that Germani represents the Celtic translation of the Germanic tribal name Tungri.

-The question of the possible presence of Germanic languages on the lower Rhine in the first century BC has also focused upon place-name analyses, such as those of Maurits Gysseling.
+The question of the possible presence of Germanic languages on the lower Rhine in the 1st century BC has also focused upon place-name analyses, such as those of Maurits Gysseling.

 As for the historicity of Caesar's account of the arrival of the Germani from beyond the Rhine, Wightman (1985) distinguishes two main scenarios: